litestar-org/litestar/docs/tutorials/todo-app/1-accessing-the-list.rst

 ++++++++++++++++++++++++++++++++++++++++++

-As mentioned earlier, type annotations can be used for more than static type checking in Litestar; They can also define and configure behaviour.
+As mentioned earlier, type annotations can be used for more than static type checking in Litestar; they can also define and configure behaviour.
 In this case, you can get Litestar to convert the query parameter to a boolean value, matching the values of the ``TodoItem.done`` attribute, and in the same step validate it, returning error responses for you should the supplied value not be a valid boolean.